bmeck/I-D/javascript-mjs/draft.md

 Uncontrolled execution of scripts can be exceedingly dangerous.
 Implementations that execute scripts MUST give consideration to their application's threat models and those of the individual features they implement; in particular, they MUST ensure that untrusted content is not executed in an unprotected environment.

 Module scripts in ECMAScript can request the fetching and processing of additional scripts, called importing.
-Implementations that support modules need to ensure these scripts are processed the same as scripts processed directly.
+Implementations that support modules need to process imported sources in the same way scripts.
 Further, there may be additional privacy and security concerns depending on the location(s) the original script and its imported modules are obtained from.
-For instance, a scripted obtained from "host-a.example" could request to import a script from "host-b.example", which could expose information about the executing environment (e.g., IP address) to "host-b.example".
+For instance, a script obtained from "host-a.example" could request to import a script from "host-b.example", which could expose information about the executing environment (e.g., IP address) to "host-b.example".
+See the section "ECMAScript Language: Scripts and Modules" in {{ECMA-262}} for details.

-With the addition of SharedArrayBuffer objects in ECMAScript version 8, it may be possible to implement a high-resolution timer which could lead to certain types of timing and side-channel attacks (e.g., {{SPECTRE}}).
-Implementations may wish to take steps to mitigate this concern, such as disabling or removing support for SharedArrayBuffer objects, or take additional steps to ensure access to this shared memory is only accessible between execution contexts that have some form of mutual trust.

 Specifications for host environment facilities and for derived programming languages should include security considerations.
 If an implementation supports such facilities, the respective security considerations apply.
 In particular, if scripts can be referenced from or included in specific document formats, the considerations for the embedding or referencing document format apply.